gbro3n/recruiter-email-domains/README.md

 from:(*@domain1.ie OR *@domain2.com ... )
 ```

-You can automate the generation of a GMail filter string using `generateGMailFilter.js`.
+You can automate the generation of a GMail filter string file using `generateGMailFilter.js`.
 Note GMail has a 1500 character limit on filters, so this script splits the filter string at the 1500 character limit.

 Run with: